vitdoan/RoomMass/README.md

 Not sure which dorm to choose for this semester?
 Having troubles with your current roommate?
 Want to find a new roommate or a new place to live?
 Look no further, RoomMass is here for you!!!
 RoomMass is a website where you can find your desired roommate or a person who wants to swap rooms with you!

 #Inspiration
 Last year, a teammate of ours was matched with an incompatible roommate at the start of the Fall semester.
 Even worse, they did not know where to move to and had a hard time finding a new suitable roommate.
 Since then, our teammate has been nurturing an idea to help those who are having similar problems.
-This website will help lessen the stress and anxiety caused by the ongoing UMass’s housing problems.
+We saw tons of posts on Reddit that students complain about their roommates or just want to find roommates.
+Therefore, this website will help lessen the stress and anxiety caused by UMass's housing problems.

 #What It Does
 Have trouble with your current roommate?
 RoomMass provides ease of finding a new roommate or a new dorm room.